adambard/learnxinyminutes-docs/hack.html.markdown

    * ==================================
    */

-  // A class can implement a set of capabilities via an interface.
+  // A class can implement a set of requirements via an interface.
   // An interface is a set of method declarations and constants.

   interface Plane {